davla/dotfiles/README.md

 ## Roadmap
 - ACYLS update
 - Ease log opening
-- Allow the bot to execute a specific script
 - sway in bot
-- dotdrop permissions for network manager dispatchers
 - Move copy_key to its own custom command
 - Fix STDERR usage in aestetics.sh::get_archive